 It definitely is.
 Here are some of the best bits about renting an EV in Iceland:

 There are many great reasons to rent an electric car in Iceland.
-Explore our range here.
+Explore our range of electric cars here.

 Frequently asked questions about driving electric cars in Iceland